faissal17/-payment-management-system/README.md

 # PayUnionPro

 PayUnionPro is a comprehensive payment management system tailored for unions.
-This application facilitates seamless union dues collection, processing, and tracking, ensuring a secure and efficient payment experience for both union members and administrators.
+This application facilitates seamless union dues collection, processing, and tracking, ensuring a secure and efficient payment experience for union members and administrators.
 Simplify your union's financial operations with PayUnionPro.

 # PreRequest

-before start with PayUnionPro you need some requirement
+before starting with PayUnionPro you need some requirement

 - Node.js and npm installed on your machine.
 - Git installed on your machine.

 # Getting started

-1. To get a local copy up and running, follow these simple steps.
+1. Follow these simple steps to get a local copy up and running.

 ```bash
 git clone https://github.com/faissal17/payment-management-system.git